+APPENDICES

+A. Median Household Income Determination Guidelines (Reserved)

+B. Household Income Survey Guidelines (Reserved)

 INTRODUCTION

-This Policy is adopted by the State Water Resource Control Board (State Water Board) for its development of the fund expenditure plan for the Safe and Affordable Drinking Water Fund (the Fund), as part of the State Water Board’s larger Safe and Affordable Fund for Equity and Resiliency (SAFER) Drinking Water Program.
-The SAFER Drinking Water Program’s goals are to provide safe drinking water in every California community, for every Californian.
+This Policy is adopted by the State Water Resource Control Board (State Water Board) for its development of the Fund Expenditure Plan (Plan) for the Safe and Affordable Drinking Water Fund (Fund), as part of the State Water Board’s larger Safe and Affordable Funding for Equity and Resilience (SAFER) Drinking Water Program (Program).
+The SAFER Program’s goals are to provide safe drinking water in every California community, for every Californian.

-The Fund was established to help water systems provide adequate and affordable short and long term drinking water supplies for all Californians using continuously appropriated state funds from the Greenhouse Gas Reduction Fund (GGRF) and the General Fund.
-The fund expenditure plan is an annual document required by the Safe and Affordable Drinking Water statute.
-The fund expenditure plan is based on a drinking water needs assessment, developed in consultation with the Department of Finance, and adopted by the State Water Board to document past and planned expenditures and prioritize projects for funding.
+The Fund was established by Senate Bill (SB) 200 in July 2019 to address funding gaps and provide solutions to water systems, especially those serving disadvantaged communities, to address both their short- and long-term drinking water needs.
+SB 200 requires the annual transfer of 5 percent of the annual proceeds of the Greenhouse Gas Reduction Fund (GGRF) (up to $130 million) into the Fund until June 30, 2030.
+Projects funded by the SAFER Program using GGRF monies will also either facilitate reductions of greenhouse gas emissions or improve climate change adaptation and resiliency of GGRF Disadvantaged Communities (DACs), GGRF Low-Income Households, or GGRF Low-Income Communities.
+Money transferred into the Fund is continuously appropriated and must be expended consistent with the Plan, which is adopted annually by the State Water Board.
+The Plan is based on a drinking water needs analysis and will document past and planned expenditures and prioritize projects for funding.

-The State Water Board administers the SAFER Drinking Water Program primarily through its Division of Drinking Water (DDW), Division of Financial Assistance (DFA), and Office of Public Participation (OPP).
+The State Water Board administers the SAFER Program primarily through its Division of Drinking Water (DDW), Division of Financial Assistance (DFA), and Office of Public Participation (OPP).
 The State Water Board sets drinking water standards and adopts regulations for drinking water systems.
 DDW issues permits and enforces compliance with the California Safe Drinking Water Act, including ordering consolidations and administrator services.
-Through DFA, the State Water Board offers a number of financial assistance programs to assist with the provision of safe drinking water.
-OPP provides community engagement assistance to support effective public participation in State Water Board’s decisions and actions.
+Through DFA, the State Water Board offers many financial assistance programs to assist with the provision of safe drinking water.
+OPP provides community engagement assistance to support effective public participation in State Water Board decisions and actions.

 The Fund complements the State Water Board’s existing suite of financial assistance programs, which are generally limited to addressing capital infrastructure.
-The Fund may be used for various types of assistance for disadvantaged communities, voluntary participants, and Public Water Systems (PWS) with demonstrated failure or risk of failure, including but not limited to projects that: (1) provide interim access to safe water sources; (2) contract or provide a grant to an administrator to address or prevent failure to provide safe and affordable drinking water; (3) improve water delivery infrastructure; (4) provide technical assistance to disadvantaged communities; (5) consolidate systems; and (6) fund operation and maintenance for disadvantaged and low-income communities.
+Other funding sources administered by the State Water Board for drinking water projects include: General Fund allocations, Proposition 68 Drinking Water, Proposition 1 and Proposition 68 Groundwater, and the Drinking Water State Revolving Fund (DWSRF), which offers both loans and principal forgiveness.
+Per Health and Safety Code section 116766, the purpose of the Fund is to help water systems provide an adequate and affordable supply of safe drinking water in both the short and long term and fund the following: